 + Pro: People are friendly and generous

-Despite Florence having a reputation for rude locals, many expats say they have found them to be friendly and generous.
-Although expats may come across a local that dislikes the influence that tourists are having on their precious city, those who make an effort to learn the language and culture of the people will find locals to be extremely helpful.
+Despite Florence having a reputation for curt locals, many expats say they have found them to be friendly and generous.
+Although expats may come across a local that dislikes the influence that tourists are having on their precious city, those who make an effort to learn the language and culture of the people will find locals to be accommodating.

 - Con: It can be tricky to make good, lasting friendships

 As many expats come through Florence for a season or two before moving on, it can be difficult to make expat friends who plan on sticking around in the city.
 As for locals, an attempt at learning the language will go a long way, and persistence is key.
 Speaking only English and putting minimal effort into getting to know the culture is definitely not the way to impress potential local friends.

 + Pro: Expats can get around of foot

 Florence is a small city, with an even smaller centre, and it's pretty easy to get around by walking or cycling.
 While public transport is useful to get to the outskirts, it only takes 30 minutes to walk from one end to another, so it's not strictly necessary.